 Bonus Tip: Communication is Key

-As photographers, we often catch our client’s at their most vulnerable and honest state of minds.
-This is even more true when it comes to plus size boudoir photography.
+As photographers, we often catch our clients in their most vulnerable and honest state of mind.
+This is even more true when it comes to plus-size boudoir photography.

-It is our responsibility to listen to our clients and help them feel comfortable in their own skin.
+We are responsible for listening to our clients and helping them feel comfortable in their own skin.

 Communication is an important skill to have for this very purpose.
-Before the shoot and figuring out a posing plan, ask your subject questions along the line of:
+Before the shoot, and before you figure out a posing plan, ask your subject questions along the lines of this:

 - What are you uncomfortable with?

-Keep in mind that this list is not the be-all-end-all.
-Use your best judgment and make sure to pay attention to your subject’s wants for the photoshoot.
+Remember that this list is not the be-all-end-all of curvy boudoir photography ideas.
+But it’s a great start!
+Use your best judgment and pay attention to your subject’s wants for the photoshoot.